influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ---
 title: Use dashboard template variables
 description: >
-  Dashboard variables let you to alter specific components of cells' queries without having to edit the queries, making it easy to interact with your dashboard cells and explore your data.
+  Chronograf dashboard template variables let you update cell queries without editing queries, making it easy to interact with your dashboard cells and explore your data.
 aliases:
   - /chronograf/v1.9/introduction/templating/
   - /chronograf/v1.9/templating/